 Differences in APFs between JMIR Journals

-We rarely transfer a paper to a higher-priced journal, so in general, the APF of the journal we refer a paper to will be lower.
+We rarely transfer a paper to a higher-priced journal, so in general, the APF of the journal to which we transfer a paper will be lower.
 The APF of that new journal is applicable.
-As of July 2019, JMIR Publications does not charge a submission fee for any of their journals.
 Any papers transferred between JMIR journals after August 3, 2022, will be charged the APF of the target journal at the time of transfer (not submission).

 How to Respond to a Transfer Recommendation

-If a manuscript transfer has been offered (or executed) by the editor, please either:
+If a manuscript transfer has been offered (or executed) by the editor to a new journal, please either:

 - Indicate promptly if you are not interested in that option and wish to withdraw the manuscript (have it rejected by the journal you submitted it to) (see How do I withdraw a submitted (but not published) article from peer-review?).
 You may also inquire if the paper is suitable for another journal or escalate this to the Editorial Director or Managing Editor of the journal by filing a support ticket at firstname.lastname@example.org.

-- revise the manuscript, respond to as many reviewer comments as possible, and indicate your journal preference (or state that you are ok with a manuscript transfer if already executed) in your cover letter/responses to the editor/reviewers (see: How do I respond to reviewer comments and upload a revised manuscript?)
+- (unless the paper is "on hold" in Transfer Hub) revise the manuscript, respond to as many reviewer comments as possible, and indicate your journal preference (or state that you are ok with a manuscript transfer if already executed) in your cover letter/responses to the editor/reviewers (see: How do I respond to reviewer comments and upload a revised manuscript?)

-Authors are reminded that upon submission, they check a checkbox indicating that they agree to a transfer to another journal unless they specify in their cover letter that they do not wish this:
+Upon submission, authors must check a checkbox indicating that they agree with our transfer policy to another journal unless they specify in their cover letter that they do not wish this:

 - How do I request a manuscript transfer to another journal?